THE CRIMINAL LAW AMENDMENT ACT 1885

-In 1885 Parliament passed the Criminal Law Amendment Act.
-It was intended as:-
+In 1885 Parliament passed the Criminal Law Amendment Act, which was intended as:-

 “An Act to make further provision for the Protection of Women and Girls, the suppression of brothels, and other purposes.”